-- New Private Hire Vehicle licences will only be granted on vehicles that meet Euro 6 Standard. - Transfer of Private Hire Vehicles licences will only be granted on vehicles that meet Euro 6 standard. - Replacement of Private Hire Vehicle.
-An existing vehicle licence holder (a proprietor that has held a current licence before introduction of the policy and continued to renew this licence) may change the vehicle on that licence if the vehicle meets minimum Euro 5 standards.
-Vehicle licences granted after the introduction of the policy will only be granted to replace vehicles that meet Euro 5 standard.
+- New Private Hire Vehicle licences will only be granted on vehicles that meet Euro 6 Standard. - Transfer of Private Hire Vehicles licences will only be granted on vehicles that meet Euro 6 standard. - Replacement of Hackney Carriage & Private Hire Vehicle.
+An existing vehicle licence holder (a proprietor that has held a current licence before introduction of the policy and has continued to renew this licence) may continue to hold/renew their licence for the shelf life of the vehicle, regardless of their Euro standard rating. - 26.
+The holder of every Private Hire licence shall comply with the provisions relating to Private Hire contained in the following legislation: - Town Police Clauses Act 1847 - Part II Local Government (Miscellaneous Provisions) Act 1976 - Road Traffic Act 1988 Part 11 (a) Construction and Use of Vehicles and Equipment. - Equality Act 2010. - Health Act 2006